FreeCaribou/DrawerLink/README.md

     - For the form, propose some tag by some logic
     - For the search, show the most used tag for example
 - Dark mode
+- bash script for the install

 ## Tech

 ### Laravel with React starter kit

 https://laravel.com/starter-kits

+## Production

+- Most of the information are there, https://laravel.com/docs/12.x/deployment

+- php artisan key:generator - usefull to create the APP_KEY env var

+- php artisan migrate - to make the migration of the db schema in case of new thing

+- npm i && npm build - to launch the frontend part

 ## Some command